Jellyvision/lateralus/tutorials/using-lateralus.md

 });
 ```

-A {@link Lateralus.Component.View} has a reference to the central {@link Lateralus} instance as `this.lateralus`, and a reference to the {@link Lateralus.Component} it belongs to with `this.component`.
-This is necessary for using the `emit` and `listenFor` mixin methods to communicate with the rest of the app.
+A {@link Lateralus.Component.View} has a reference to the central {@link Lateralus} instance as {@link Lateralus.Component.View#lateralus this.lateralus}, and a reference to the {@link Lateralus.Component} it belongs to with {@link Lateralus.Component.View#component this.component}.
+This is necessary for using the {@link Lateralus.mixins#emit} and {@link Lateralus.mixins#listenFor} mixin methods to communicate with the rest of the app.
 Generally, you can use {@link Lateralus.Component.View} exactly as you would [`Backbone.View`](http://backbonejs.org/#View), but it gives you a few additional APIs.

 As a convenience, {@link Lateralus.Component.View} implicitly binds DOM nodes in the template as jQuery objects.
 If the component's template looks like this: